devsecopsgirl/internship-appsecco/docs/dast-tools.md

 ### Jenkins Integration

 Now I will integrate baseline-scan as part of SuiteCRM in the Jenkins-pipeline.
-I created a separate pipeline for DAST tools as the scan might become too long after combining both SAST and DAST scans.
-So in this pipeline, we have to follow the steps of fetching the code, building the pipeline, deploying the pipeline, and then at last DAST scan tools.
+I created a separate pipeline for DAST tools as the scan might become too long after combining both SAST and DAST scans also the scan should not be obstructing the business by delaying deployment to production.
+So in this pipeline, we have to follow the steps of fetching the code, building the pipeline, deploying the application, and then at last DAST scan tools.

 * Starting with the first stage that is fetching the code of SuiteCRM from the GitHub repository.
 ```